 A few minutes before 8, the line started moving as we quickly went through a bag security check.
 Our tickets were then scanned and the race was on.
 If traveling with small children, be mentally prepared for the crowds and hang on to kids tightly.
 Every one has to funnel through a fairly narrow entrance area and it is quite crammed.
 There are employees trying to encourage people not to run, but it is busy.
-We didn’t lose our kids (ours are 6, 7 and 9), but I can easily see how that happens.
+We didn’t lose our kids (ours were 6, 7 and 9), but I can easily see how that happens.
 I wish I had written our email or something on each of them in case they were lost.
+These bracelets are a cheap and easy solution.
 We definitely chatted while we were waiting in line about what to do if they got lost.

-One of the most popular rides at Disney Sea is Toy Story Mania!, which attracts massive lines quickly.
+Another one of the most popular rides at Disney Tokyo Sea is Toy Story Mania!, which attracts massive lines quickly.
 Since it is pretty much the same ride as Disney World and Disneyland, we made the decision to skip it.
-If you want to ride it, go there right away and either ride or get a Fastpass.
+If you want to ride it, go there right away or pay for Premier Access (more about that below).

-Paul made a run for Indiana Jones in the Lost River Delta to grab our first set of Fastpasses (8:45-9:45) while I walked quickly with the kids to Journey to the Centre of the Earth at Mysterious Island.
-Paul met us in line and we pretty much walked right on to the ride.
+I walked quickly with the kids to Journey to the Centre of the Earth at Mysterious Island and we pretty much walked right on to the ride.
 I had read that many claim this is the best Disney ride of all time and it was so fun, we rode it again later in the day.
 The under-volcano theming (I know this isn’t a real word, but is a must when describing Disney Sea) is really well done and even the queue has fantastic things to look at.
 This is a roller coaster ride around the volcano and our 6 year old was a bit scared, but loved it.

-We rode Indiana Jones using our Fastpasses and again were impressed with the amazing theming of the ride.
+We rode Indiana Jones and again were impressed with the amazing theming of the ride.
 A big tip for those with older children is that you can ride Indiana Jones really quickly using the single rider line.

 The Rest of the Day